-In 2023, key goods and services procured included: transportation, drilling contractors, civil, mechanical and electrical contractors to support operations, fuel, equipment and equipment parts, engineering, consulting and catering services.
+Goods and services procured in 2024 included transportation, drilling contractors, civil, mechanical, and electrical services, as well as fuel, equipment, parts, engineering, consulting, and catering.

-In 2023, Denison made two sales of goods outside of Canada.
-In 2021, Denison acquired as an investment a quantity of physical uranium, which was delivered to Denison by book transfer and stored at licensed North American uranium conversion facilities.
-In 2023, Denison sold 200,000 pounds U_3O_8 of physical uranium stored at a licensed facility in the United States by way of book transfer to another client of such licensed facility, at a weighted average price of \$99.50 (US\$73.38) per pound U_3O_8 .
+In 2024, Denison made a sale of goods outside of Canada.
+Denison had previously acquired, as an investment, a quantity of physical uranium, which was delivered to Denison in 2021 by book transfer and stored at licensed North American uranium conversion facilities.
+In 2024, Denison sold 100,000 pounds U_3O_8 of that physical uranium stored at a licensed facility in the United States by way of book transfer to another client of such licensed facility, at a price of \$135.98 (US\$100.00) per pound U_3O_8 .